Mellanox/bfb2image/README.md

 **prerequisites**

-bfb must be based on Ubuntu OS.
+-bfb must be based on Ubuntu OS.

-Docker must be installed to run this script.
+-Docker must be installed to run this script.

-Can be used on arm or x86 architecture only
+-Can be used on arm or x86 architecture only

 **Usage**